Schmerb/roller-coaster-quiz-app/README.md

   * Used to shuffle the order of appearence of the four multiple choice answers for each question.
   * O(n) time complexity.
 * Mobile first design strategy
-* Utilized browser's built-in localstorage object to store and retain data across power cycles in order to keep track of user scores and update a high-score 'leaderboard'.
+* Utilized browser's built-in localstorage object to store and retain serialized data across power cycles in order to keep track of user scores and update a high-score 'leaderboard'.